-Readers should refer to Note 4 of the consolidated financial statements for the period ended December 31, 2019 and 2018, for our critical accounting policies and estimates.
+Readers should refer to Note 4 of the consolidated financial statements for the period ended March 31, 2020 and 2019, for a summary of critical accounting policies and estimates.

 Accounting standards and interpretations effective in future periods

 IAS 1 - Presentation of Financial Statements ("IAS 1") and IAS 8 - Accounting Policies, Changes in Accounting Estimates and Errors ("IAS 8") were amended in October 2018 to refine the definition of materiality and clarify its characteristics.
 The revised definition focuses on the idea that information is material if omitting, misstating or obscuring it could reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements.
 The amendments are effective for annual reporting periods beginning on or after January 1, 2020.
 Earlier adoption is permitted.